-PERIODIC DISTURBANCE AND FEED-FORWARD STABILITY April 2013 Part I of this book assigned two major causes to the destruction of post-disturbance plant systems in this area: exotic weeds and succession.
-Once the weeds were more under control and because this project is about systems and not just nativity, I started revisiting disturbance in grasslands that had crowded out their annuals, and forests 'suspended' in Phases 1&2 of stand condition to reduce fire hazards while I addressed the weeds in grasslands.
-Forestry Phases 3&4 are true disturbances, reverting succession to increase the variety and vitality of the forest as a whole.
-This chapter is about that level of disturbance, or its lack.
-WILDERGARTEN 5.2 Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
+PERIODIC DISTURBANCE AND FEED-FORWARD STABILITY July 2014 Part I of this book assigned two major causes to the slow extinction of post-disturbance plant systems in this area: (1) exotic introductions and (2) uninterrupted succession.
+This chapter is about using periodic disturbance to sustain successional stability, by which to maintain reproducing cohorts of virtually all the associated elements of our local botanical system, including insects and soil micro and macro organisms.
+It turns out that there may be yet another kind of anthropogenic stability (what I call composite stability) in that programmatic disturbance may broaden and deepen the diversity and adaptivity of the native seed bank.
+That idea being technically more tenuous until I get more data, is presented in the chapter on sand hills as a model post-disturbance habitat.
+WILDERGARTEN 5.6 Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
 All photos and illustrations except as noted are by Mark Edward Vande Pol.
 You are permitted to download this book without charge for your personal education.
 You may not edit, or otherwise alter its content in any way.
 Fair use quoting is considered one page of text and must include reference to the source URL.
 Content may not be copied, reposted, republished, or transmitted without written permission.
 This is a dynamic work that will be updated over time.
 I have no intention of defending conditions that no longer exist or explanations that have since been relieved of unintentional ambiguity or error.
 Please, use a link.
 This book was originally produced under the name The Responsible Party for which there were two revisions, 1.0 & 2.0.
 Major revisions are for complete rewrites.
 Decimal revisions are for revised chapters or navigational changes and are not archived.
 Back revs are viewable by the numbered links below.
-Revision History 1.0 2.0 3.0 3.1 3.2 3.3 3.4 3.5 4.0 4.1 5.2 Vande Pol, Mark Edward, 1954 - Other writings by Mark Edward Vande Pol:
+Revision History 1.0 2.0 3.0 3.1 3.2 3.3 3.4 3.5 4.0 4.1 4.7 5.2 5.3 5.4 5.6 Vande Pol, Mark Edward, 1954 - Other writings by Mark Edward Vande Pol: